bixu/lx_kitchen/README.md

 ## Running it
 ```
 git clone https://github.com/bixu/lx_kitchen.git

 cd lx_kitchen

-kitchen verify ## checks the state of the test suite
+kitchen verify ## checks the state of tests in the suite

 ## make some changes (for example, add tests)

 kitchen verify

-## fix or improve tests/fix bugs as needed
+## improve tests and fix bugs as needed

 kitchen verify

 kitchen destroy ## clean up the testing environment, going back to 'zero'

 kitchen test ## a full end-to-end test cycle
 ```
 See documenation for the preqrequisite tools for more detail.